ADA Protected Industry Threatened By AB 5-Harms Disabled - California Political Review

-AB 5 is killing off tens of thousands of Hispanic independent truckers.
-It is killing off hundreds of free-lance journalists.
-A Jazz Festival might be closed due to AB 5.
-Hundreds of thousands of ride share drivers will be forced to join a union, just to continue to work a few hours a week or month.
-An economic disaster is facing Californians—and the Guv wants $20 million to “enforce” the new law.
+AB 5 is killing off tens of thousands of Hispanic independent truckers.?
+It is killing off hundreds of free-lance journalists.?
+A Jazz Festival might be closed due to AB 5.?
+Hundreds of thousands of ride share drivers will be forced to join a union, just to continue to work a few hours a week or month.??
+An economic disaster is facing Californians?and the Guv wants $20 million to ?enforce? the new law.?
 He will then be able to go after and close down AMWAY in this State!

-““Unfortunately, the bill was haphazardly written and rushed through the Legislature,” said Nanci Linke-Ellis, with the Hearing Loss Association of America, in a recent article.
+??Unfortunately, the bill was haphazardly written and rushed through the Legislature,? said Nanci Linke-Ellis, with the Hearing Loss Association of America, in a recent article.

-Linke-Ellis warns that professionals in the Hearing Loss industry “include court reporters, captioners, and sign language interpreters, a majority of whom prefer the independence and flexibility of deciding when and where to work.”
+Linke-Ellis warns that professionals in the Hearing Loss industry ?include court reporters, captioners, and sign language interpreters, a majority of whom prefer the independence and flexibility of deciding when and where to work.?

-“It should have been designed to benefit workers who do on-site labor for one employer and whose duties are assigned and managed by that employer, Instead, the language of the law does not account for the way tens of thousands of freelance professionals in California work.”
+?It should have been designed to benefit workers who do on-site labor for one employer and whose duties are assigned and managed by that employer, Instead, the language of the law does not account for the way tens of thousands of freelance professionals in California work.?

-Now the disabled are going to be harmed by this vicious attacks on workers by the union/Democrat Party cabal.
-Who is next?
+Now the disabled are going to be harmed by this vicious attacks on workers by the union/Democrat Party cabal.?
+Who is next??
 Every day we find another VICTIM of AB 5.

 ADA Protected Industry Threatened By AB 5